dubiousjim/dcron/crontab.markdown

 	# hour has elapsed since it last ran successfully
 	@hourly ID=job1 date

-The formats @hourly, @daily, @weekly, @monthly, and @yearly need to update timestamp files when their jobs complete successfully (that is, exit with code zero).
+The formats @hourly, @daily, @weekly, @monthly, and @yearly need to update timestamp files when their jobs have been run.
 The timestamp files are saved as /var/spool/cronstamps/user.jobname.
 So for all of these formats, the cron command needs a jobname, given by prefixing the command with `ID=jobname`.
 (This syntax was chosen to maximize the chance that our crontab files will be readable by other cron daemons as well.
 They might just interpret the ID=jobname as a command-line environment variable assignment.)

 There's also this esoteric option, whose usefulness will be explained later: